Determining the Best Way to Thank Donors

 Despite these challenges, donors need to believe that their institutions value them as individuals, and not just an individual in a sea of supporters.
 This is especially important after they have made a gift.
 At the heart of good fundraising and stewardship is the concept of being “donor-centric,” or putting the donor first: anticipating how donors would like to be asked, which vehicle they’d like to give through, and how they’d like to be acknowledged for their gift.
 Unfortunately, it can be hard to predict exactly where a donor’s preferences lie.

 University of California Santa Cruz addressed this issue head-on by simply asking donors how they’d like to be thanked for their gift on the institution’s giving day.
-According to Mary Garcia, Assistant Director of Donor Relations at UC Santa Cruz, donors were given the choice to be thanked via email, a personalized video, a note in the mail, or a phone call.
+Donors were given the choice to be thanked via email, a personalized video, a note in the mail, or a phone call.
 The options were listed in a drop-down field on their giving form.

 This was their first time offering stewardship options, so UC Santa Cruz staff members weren’t sure what to expect or which choice would be the most popular.
 The donor volume was high, as their giving day brought in over 7,000 donors.
 They were hoping they had enough staff and students lined up to fulfill the requests as they came in.
 Fortunately, the overwhelming majority of donors (74 percent) chose to be thanked via email, which was the easiest of the four choices to fulfill, since emails can be deployed to the masses.
 Personalized videos and handwritten notes via mail were the runners-up in terms of popularity, garnering 11 percent and 13 percent of the selections, respectively.
 Perhaps surprisingly, only 1 percent of donors wished to receive calls thanking them for their gift.
 Nearly all of these stewardship touches were deployed day-of, with handwritten notes being sent throughout the remainder of the week.